Leopardus4/m-gen/CONTRIBUTING.md

 __But__ if you want to add your improvement to official release:

-- if you want to develop primary parts of program, please contact me ( leopardus3[a]pm.me )
+- if you want to develop primary parts of program
+        (i. e. your own idea / or there are a couple of [TODO-s](https://github.com/Leopardus4/m-gen/blob/master/TODO.md)) please contact me via GitHub or mail ( leopardus3[a]pm.me - please add a tag [m-gen] in title )

 - or if you want to add support for new device (TARGET), read following description.
-        In mail with me, please add a tag "[NEW TARGET]" in the topic.
+        In mail with me, please add a tag "[m-gen ~ NEW TARGET]" in the topic.

 ---

 How to add new target:
 ======================

-- create new files: _file.h_ and _file.c_ in _targets/_ directory (replace name with short name of target)
+- create new files: _file.h_ and _file.c_ in _targets/_ directory (replace filename with short name of target)